 Women and Social Movements, International--1840 to Present

 Women and Social Movements, International—1840 to Present is a new digital archive that offers documents generated by women’s international activism since the middle of the nineteenth century.
 This online archive offers 150,000 pages of printed and manuscript materials.
 Building upon a decade’s experience with Women and Social Movements in the United States, 1600-2000, we began work on this new archive in 2008.
 We assembled an editorial advisory board that met at the June 2008 Berkshire Conference on Women’s History at the University of Minnesota.
 Board members helped conceptualize the project and in the fall and winter of 2008-2009, they responded to a preliminary bibliography of possible publications and manuscripts to be included.
 By October 2010 we had identified and scanned more than 130,000 pages of materials and were working with our co-publisher, Alexander Street Press, to develop the user interface that would enable users to access and analyze documents in the archive digitally.
 As of August 2014, we have published roughly 150,000 pages of primary source documents and 25 scholarly essays focusing on portions of the archive and database.
-Minor indexing additions and the posting of a few new documents remain to be completed in the Fall of 2014.
+Minor indexing additions and the posting of a few new documents remain to be completed during 2015.
 The resource is available to academic libraries around the world by purchase or subscription.

 This digital archive offers unprecedented access to the study of women's participation in international politics and social movements, 1840-2010.
 The long time span greatly enhances our understanding of how women have shaped the modern world.